daos-stack/daos/docs/release/support_matrix_v2_0.md

 [intel.com landing page for DAOS](https://www.intel.com/content/www/us/en/high-performance-computing/daos.html)
 for information on the DAOS partner ecosystem.

-This document describes the supported environments for Intel Level-3 support.
+This document describes the supported environments for Intel Level-3 support at the DAOS 2.0 release level.
+Information for future releases is indicative only and may change.
 Partner support offerings may impose further constraints, for example if they include DAOS support as part of a more general cluster support offering with its own release cycle.